Sue Dibny: Death

-New 52/Rebirth

-Ralph and Sue are eventually revealed to be alive in the New 52 Secret Six series.
-As a major subplot of the first year, Ralph is in disguise as a member of the team at the behest of the Riddler, who has Sue Dibny in his possession.
+Ralph and Sue are resurrected following The New 52 continuity reboot.
+A disguised Ralph joins the Secret Six at the behest of the Riddler, who is holding Sue hostage.

-The New 52 versions of the characters are only different in appearance; Ralph has a costume with an orange color scheme instead of purple, and Sue has brown hair instead of black and no longer resembles the young Shirley Maclaine who was the model for the character.

 Powers and abilities

 While alive, Sue Dibny possessed no superhuman abilities.
 However, she showed herself to be a quick thinker, a decent detective (though not on her husband's level), and multi-lingual (native English, as well as French, Spanish, Italian, and Portuguese).
-Her appearances as a ghost have shown her with paranormal abilities.
+Her appearances as a ghost have shown her with paranormal abilities, including invisibility, intangibility, and possession.